CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/data/execute-data-command/execute-data-command-block-1.md

 <p class="namespace">(Cortex.Blocks.Data.ExecuteDataCommand.ExecuteDataCommandBlock`1)</p>

-// TODO: Update help links in url toml to remove BLOCK from end of block links

 ## Description

 Connects to a data source (e.g. SQL Server) using the specified [Connection Details][Connection Details Property], and executes a [Command][Command Property] (e.g. `SELECT * FROM Table`), returning the [Result][Result Property].